 Pont du Gard

-The well kept Roman aqueduct was built in about 1st century AD, and while most of it is on or below the ground, at Pont du Gard it spans a canyon on a massive bridge over the Gardon River.
+The well-kept Roman aqueduct was built in about 1st century AD, and while most of it is on or below the ground, at Pont du Gard it crosses the river Gardon near the town of Vers-Pont-du-Gard in southern France.
 The aqueduct formerly carried an estimated 40,000 m3 of water a day to bring water into Roman city and homes of the citizens of Nîmes.
-It’s best enjoyed on your back and in the water — so bring along a swimsuit and flip-flops.
-Today it is one of France’s most popular tourist attractions.
+To enjoy Pont du Gard, don’t forget your flip-flops and Swimsuits. it is one of France’s most popular tourist attractions.